 Planetary Years Not Adding Up

-Due to the numerous variables, many astrologers simply manipulate the technique to assign years to match the situation.
+Due to the numerous variables, many astrologers simply manipulate the late medieval technique to assign years to match the situation.
 They assign them in a different manner depending on what chart they are using to match the facts in hindsight.
 For more on this, one may see the comments section of the article on the death of Whitney Houston.
 There was a discussion of the technique relative to her chart.

 Primary Directing on a Prayer

 Traditional primary directions to the hyleg do not consistently indicate the time of death.
-The Medieval form of the technique with a stress on aspectual primary directions is another misleading distraction in this sense.
+The medieval form of the technique with a stress on aspectual primary directions is another misleading distraction in this sense.
 It perpetuates a myth about the necessity of an aspectual primary direction to the hyleg.

 Primary Direction Mania

 As the Middle Ages progressed into the Renaissance, the belief that an exact primary direction to the hyleg would always signify death became more entrenched.
-This lead to the proliferation of novel approaches to primary directions as well.
+This lead to the proliferation of novel approaches to primary directions.
 As I discuss in the article on primary directions, symbolic directions by ascensions and Ptolemaic directions dominate the first 1,500 years of traditional astrology.
 It isn’t until after that point that directions become increasingly complex and varied.